stephentuso/welcome-android/README.md

 Feel free to open a PR to add a feature or fix a bug, all contributions are welcome.
 Please read the [contribution notes](https://github.com/stephentuso/welcome-android/CONTRIBUTING.md).

-All new development takes place on the [dev branch](https://github.com/stephentuso/welcome-android/tree/dev).
+All development takes place on the [dev branch](https://github.com/stephentuso/welcome-android/tree/dev).

 Table of Contents
 =================